 But what constitutes your home?
 For tax purposes, your “area of home” is the regular place of business.
 It may include a specific city or geographic area.
 If you don’t have a regular place of business, your tax home is the place you regularly live.
 A tax professional can help you sort this out.

 Meal expenses come with a standard deduction if you don’t feel like calculating exactly what you’ve spent.
 For most localities, the allowance is $46 per day.
 If you work in the transportation industry, the allowance is $59 per day.
 You have to choose one or the other.
 For example, if you choose the standard allowance of $59 per day, you can’t decide to take a different allowance.
 Typically, you can deduct 50 percent of your meal allowance on your taxes.
 Special circumstances do apply, so it is best to speak with your tax professional when deciding which deduction to take.

 3. Other Expenses

 There are other expenses you can claim on your taxes as a truck driver.
 These expenses include union and trade association dues, subscriptions to trade publications, leasing costs, parking fees and tolls, maintenance expenses and liability insurance premiums.
 There are a variety of expenses you may claim as a transportation professional.
 Speak with your financial advisor to determine which deductions you may qualify for.

 When tax time comes around, you want to keep as much in your pocket as possible.
 Use the tips above to be sure that you aren’t overpaying Uncle Sam.

-While you are making sure that you are taking all of the deductions you deserve, take a moment to make sure your commercial roadside assistance policy is up to date.
+While you are making sure that you are taking all of the deductions you deserve, take a moment to make sure your semi-truck roadside assistance policy is up to date.
 Reach out to our team for more information about how one of our roadside assistance policies can help ensure your safety while you are out on the open road.